ahmed-boutar/web-scraping-selenium/README.md

 ## Additional requirements:
 - Ensure that you are running Python3.11
 - Ensure that you have Excel or an ExcelViewer on your computer
+- Ensure that you have Google Chrome installed on your device

 ## Instructions to run:
 ### 1. Change the directory to where the web_scraping_selenium.py is